ms-jpq/coq_nvim/docs/SNIPS.md

 0. For `<filename>.snip`, the snippets' filetype is `<filename>`

-1. Every line is parsed according to a prefix, and what comes after are parsed as args
+1. Every line is parsed according to a prefix

-2. Doesn't matter what Indentation is used, as long as it's consistent
+2. Doesn't matter what indentation is used, as long as it's consistent

 #### Example document